Double-O-Seven/stubr/README.md

 # stubr

-Stubr is a small, extensible library for creating stubs for unit tests.
+Stubr is a small, extensible library for creating stubs (commonly for data classes) for unit tests.

 ## Basics